phanhaihiep/alembic_pages/_posts/2021-10-02-Uni-St-Gallen.md

 Switzerland offers the best education system in the world, in term of quality, facility, practical experience and flexibility.
 With a pleasure, I would bring you to a Elite Business School in Switzerland name University of St. Gallen, it is top 1 business school in Switzerland and has long history in their reputation name.

 I went to an Information day to check it out and would be attempt to prepare for the future learning path.
 The favorite of mine is Master of Banking and Finance or Master in Quantitative and Economics.
+{% include figure.html image="/images/Hiep_University_St_gallen.jpg" position="center" width="600" height="500" %}
+Way to main building Foyer
 {% include figure.html image="/images/MiQEF.jpg" position="center" width="600" height="500" %}
 {% include figure.html image="/images/MiQEF_circu.jpg" position="center" width="600" height="500" %}
+Master in Quantitative and Economics.
 The information day agenda is pretty clear and well-structure, firstly conduct a general introduction and then campus-tour and lastly each program will have 1 hour to explain more in details.
 Choose the program you like and just walk in.

-{% include figure.html image="/images/Hiep_University_St_gallen.jpg" position="center" width="600" height="500" %}
-Way to main building Foyer

 {% include figure.html image="/images/UST_Information_day.jpg" position="center" width="600" height="500" %}
 Each master program has each own information desk that you can ask, and there is table for general admission